- 4-day learn to dive PADI Open Water course in Cairns

 Why Our Insiders Chose This Tour

-There is no better place to learn to scuba dive and experience the beauty of the underwater world than Australia's Great Barrier Reef.
+There is no better place to learn to scuba dive and experience the ocean's beauty than Australia's Great Barrier Reef.
 This is the best-value PADI-certified course in Cairns.
 With a maximum of eight students per class, you’ll receive personalized attention from your instructors.

 Recent Photos of This Tour